GMP-SSE-554/LearningAspCoreWeb/README.md

 # LearningAspCoreWeb
-This repo was deleted after development due to complications and the finished project was pushed.
+This repo was deleted after development due to complications, and the finished project was pushed.